open-telemetry/oteps/text/trace/0148-sampling-probability.md

 #### Head sampling for traces

-<details> <summary> Details about Sampler implementations that meet
-the requirements stated above.  </summary>
+Details about Sampler implementations that meet the requirements stated above.

 ##### `Parent` Sampler